isakedo/DNNsim/README.md

 *   AlexNet

 ### Structure:
+*   **sys**: Folder for system libraries
+    *   common: contains common definitions for all classes
+    *   cxxopts: library to read options from the console (c) Jarryd Beck
 *   **cnpy**: Folder for supporting math libraries
     *   cnpy: library to read Numpy arrays
     *   Array: class to store and operate with flatten arrays